-For students seeking the award of the Graduate Diploma the achievement of a minimum of Grade D in the course(s) from the previous year of study is a prerequisite for entry into the next year of study.
-Students taking a single course for CPD may omit some courses.
+For candidates seeking the award of the Graduate Diploma the achievement of a minimum of grade D in the course(s) from the previous year of study is a prerequisite for entry into the next year of study.
+Candidates taking a single course for CPD may omit some courses.